prepor/condo/README.md

 https://github.com/jwilder/nginx-proxy

-Our nginx instances don't expose any ports into host machine, that's why we can run them in parallel while deploying.
+Our nginx instances don't expose any ports into a host machine, that's why we can run them in parallel while deploying.
 With nginx-proxy, we can expose one static port for them.

     echo '{:spec {:Image "nginx:1.11.5-alpine"